konflic/ip_checking_bot/README.md

 # ip_checking_bot

-Golang bot for ip validation.
+Golang bot for ip check via external IP allows to obtain basic information about given IP adress.
+It also includes admin functionallity.

 0. For working properly app require environment variable with API telegram token to be set as TELEGRAM_TOKEN.